ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. U. Banerjee, R. Eigenmann, and A. Nicolau, “Automatic program parallelization,” Proc.
 IEEE, vol. 81, no. 2, pp. 211–243, 1993.
+1. A. Darte, Y. Robert, and F. Vivien, Scheduling and automatic Parallelization.
+Springer Science & Business Media, 2000.